miahj1/miahj1.github.io/_posts/2023-06-01-insurance-fraud-classification.md

 plt.show()
 ```

-## Encoding Categorical Columns and Scaling Numerical Columns using Scikit-learn’s StandardScaler
+## Encoding Categorical Columns and Scaling Numerical Columns using Scikit-learns StandardScaler

 Before encoding the labels, getting all the categorical columns into their own dataframe would help separate categorical and numerical columns.
 The `select_dtypes()` function comes to the rescue since the datatypes of the categorical columns are all of type `object` changing the include parameter to it will filter out all the categorical columns: this was performed previously to discover the unique options for each feature.
 We will just reuse `cat_cols`.
 Pandas library comes with a `get_dummies()` function which will encode the values for the categorical columns to 1’s and 0’s while also creating separate new columns for each option i.e. `insured_education_level` would split into `insured_education_level_College`, `insured_education_level_HighSchool` etc.